CryptoHives/.github/profile/README.md

-# 🛡️ CryptoHives Foundation 🐝
+# 🛡️ CryptoHives Labs 🐝

 ## **Cross-platform, fully managed cryptography for .NET**

-CryptoHives Foundation is the steward of an open-source initiative to re-implement all .NET security and cryptographic functionality in **pure managed code**, ensuring consistent behavior across all operating systems.
+CryptoHives Labs is the steward of an open-source initiative to re-implement all .NET security and cryptographic functionality in **pure managed code**, ensuring consistent behavior across all operating systems.

 ---

-## Why CryptoHives Foundation?
+## Why CryptoHives Labs?

 The current .NET ecosystem delegates many cryptographic operations (e.g., `X509Certificate2`, `RSA`) to the underlying OS libraries.
 This introduces limitations and inconsistencies: